LanceT5/LanceT5/README.md

 ## Hi there 👋

+## About Me
+My name is Lance Thongsavanh and I am attending Ohio University and expecting to graduate in 2028.

 <!--
 **LanceT5/LanceT5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.